 In the following example, when I was trying to add cells A1 and A2, I got the #VALUE! error.

 The reason for this is: In cell A1 we have a space that is invisible for any user to see.
 And when I referred to it in the calculation it gave me #VALUE!.

-So are some of the reasons when you might face an #VALUE! error in Excel.
+So are some of the reasons why you might face an #VALUE! error in Excel.
 But the best way to deal with this error is to have a look at the values that you have referred to in the formula.